ydahal1/ydahal1/jokes.md

-What do you call a cow on a trampoline?
-A milk shake!
+How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.

 [
-Sun Jun 15 00:32:23 UTC 2025
+Mon Jun 16 00:30:27 UTC 2025
  ]